dagger/dagger/RELEASING.md

 which publishes to [🐙
 github.com/dagger/dagger-go-sdk](https://github.com/dagger/dagger-go-sdk/tags).

-- [ ] `20mins` Bump the Go SDK version in our internal mage CI targets & check that Engine tests pass locally.
+- [ ] `20mins` Bump the Go SDK version in our internal CI targets & check
+      that Engine tests pass locally.
 If everything looks good, submit a new PR with this change so that we can check that all our workflows pass with the new SDK version before we create a new GitHub release and make it widely public.